authelia/authelia/docs/configuration/storage/sqlite.md

 nav_order: 4
 ---

-# SQLite

 If you don't have a SQL server, you can use [SQLite](https://en.wikipedia.org/wiki/SQLite).
 However please note that this setup will prevent you from running multiple instances of Authelia since the database will be a local file.

-Use of this storage provider leaves Authelia [stateful](../features/statelessness.md).
+Use of this storage provider leaves Authelia [stateful](../../features/statelessness.md).
 It's important in highly available scenarios to use one of the other providers, and we highly recommend it in production environments, but this requires you setup an external database.